ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToFlashImageSD.md

 - In Windows environments, please download the [Win32DiskImager](https://win32diskimager.download/) to flash the image to the SD Card.

   **Note:** All files will be erased on the SD Card.
-The size should be preferable 16 GB or larger
+The size should be preferable 16 GB or larger.

 ### Windows Host

 Insert an empty MicroSD Card into the development host and execute the Win32DiskImager tool.

-- The SD card device is automatically detected
+- The SD card device is automatically detected.
-- Choose Image file by clicking on File explorer icon
+- Choose Image file by clicking on File explorer icon.
-- Select the image form the downloaded directory of host computer

-then, click the **Write** button to start the process.
+- Select the image form the downloaded directory of host computer, then click the **Write** button to start the process.

 <img src="HowToFlashImageSD.assets\win32_1.PNG" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />

 \* The tool will prompt to the user that data will be lost.
 Select "Yes" to continue

-- Once done, click **OK** and and it will show the message that **Write successful**
+- Once done, click **OK** and and it will show the message that **Write successful**.

   <img src="HowToFlashImageSD.assets\win32_2.PNG" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />

 - Eject the SD card and insert it into the target board and power on the board to boot up.

-**Note:** If you want to use Linux development host for flashing **Yocto/Android**, you can use dd command as shown for **Ubuntu/Debian**
+**Note:** If you want to use Linux development host for flashing **Yocto/Android**, you can use dd command as shown for **Ubuntu/Debian**.

-Make sure the boot loader on the carrier board is set according to the SD card or eMMC as you boot
+Make sure the boot loader on the carrier board is set according to the SD card or eMMC as you boot.

 <img src="HowToFlashImageSD.assets\Boot_loader.PNG" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />